A History of Europe

 What do you think of when you hear the word "Vikings"?
 Probably football players from Minnesota, or big warriors with horned helmets on a dragon-ship, like in the picture above.
 While the dragon figurehead on the bow of the ship is accurate, Vikings did not wear horns; that style of headgear appeared more often in Wagnerian operas than it did in real life.
 The helm shown below, with a small crest on top and goggles around the eyes and nose, is in the style Vikings preferred.
 A similar but fancier Anglo-Saxon helmet was found in a seventh-century grave at Sutton Hoo, England.

-The first recognizable Viking raid took place in 789, when the Anglo-Saxon Chronicle reported that the "first three ships of the Northmen from the land of robbers" came to England.(16) Around 790 the Norse of Hordaland discovered the Shetland Islands, and soon after that, the Faeroes and the Orkneys.
-These served as stepping stones for further expeditions to the British Isles.
+The first recognizable Viking raid took place in 789, when the Anglo-Saxon Chronicle reported that the "first three ships of the Northmen from the land of robbers" came to England.(16) We have a story from the same year, which asserts that the Vikings dramatically introduced themselves in southern England.
+Supposedly, when a group of Vikings showed up there, a local official, possibly a sheriff, thought they were merchants, and told them they would have to pay a tax before trading would be permitted.
+Instead, the Vikings drew their weapons and killed the official!
+Around 790 the Norse of Hordaland discovered the Shetland Islands, and soon after that, the Faeroes and the Orkneys.
+These became stepping stones for further expeditions to the British Isles.
 In 793 they plundered the monastery of Lindisfarne, the headquarters of Christianity in northern England.
 Lindisfarne, being on an offshore island, was in a shockingly exposed location; the Anglo-Saxon builders of the monastery did not think it would be attacked because they were the worst raiders to strike the British Isles.
 Until now; the eleventh-century chronicler Simeon of Durham reported that the Vikings "laid everything waste with grievious plundering, trampled the holy places with polluted feet . . . and seized all the treasures of the holy church."

 How to talk about the first Viking raid while being politically correct.